Click words or phrases color for definitions and descriptions

 Validation and requalifications operations are supervised by the sterilization department or the technical department of the healthcare facility.
 The healthcare facility may however contract with the supplier of the equipment or third parties.
 A detailed written description of the scope, objectives and respective assignments must be made produced.

 In practice IQ is performed by the supplier of the equipment (manufacturer or distributor) or a service provider accredited by the supplier.
-Some or all OQ operations may be performed by the user, by a qualified third party or by the supplier as part of a service contract (or a service provider accredited by the supplier) PQ may be performed by the user, by a third party or by the supplier (or a service provider accredited by the supplier) Routine controls are usually carried out by the user in accordance with his documented procedures |
+Some or all OQ operations may be performed by the user, by a qualified third party or by the supplier as part of a service contract (or a service provider accredited by the supplier) |

 International standards do not assign responsibilities but they say that the responsibilities and party accepting the responsibilities must be defined and recorded.